farhadkpx/DEND-Data-Engneering-Nano-Degree-/Cloud_Data_Warehouse/Project_Cloud_Data_Warehouse/README.md

 `1.`  `dwh.cfg` file in which we'll input Redshift-Cluster inoformation, `IAM-ROLE` detail and `S3-source` information, which connects to various aspect of AWS infrastructure to ensure that the pipeline should run effectively.

-`2.` `sql_queries.py` script, where we'll define all the needed dropping, creating, inserting SQL statements and 4-listings of codes all of which will be imported into two other script files as needed.
+`2.` `sql_queries.py` script, where we'll define all the needed dropping, creating, inserting SQL statements and listings of codes all of which will be imported into `create_table.py` and `etl.py` script files as needed.

 `3.` `create_table.py` file where we'll loop through `drop_table_queries` list to drop tables at the beginning, if the tables already exist.
 This way, we can run `create_table` function whenever we want to reset your database and test our ETL pipeline.
 The `create_table` function will implement fact and dimension tables design with the star-schema in Redshift.

-`4.` `etl.py file` where we'll load data from Amazon S3 bucket into staging tables on Redshift using `copy_table_queries` list and then insert those data into the newly created tables using `insert_table_queries` list on to tables on Redshift.
+`4.` `etl.py file` where we'll load data from Amazon S3 bucket into staging tables on Redshift using `copy_table_queries` list and then insert those data into the newly created tables using `insert_table_queries` list on to tables on Redshift, which is the final process of data pipeline creation.

 > ## `Building ETL Pipeline(design)`
 The pipeline works by querying the staging log and songs tables to extract the necessary data-informations that will populate the start-schema tables.
 In summary these pipeline steps are.

 `1.` Implement the logic in `sql_queries.py` the main brick-mortar design block the project databse.

 `2.` Test by running `create_tables.py`  file first then the `etl.py` second.
 Both have to run in the terminal without any errors.
 A successful run will make the whole data pipeline in effect.

 `3.` In fact ‘etl.py’ script connects to the Sparkify redshift database, loads log_data and song_data into staging tables, and transforms them into the five (star-schema) tables.

 ### `Example Query in effect:`
 A quick view of two query resulted from the effective data pipeline design for this project